UrielCh/api-ovh-node/code/api/README.md

 with this client your IDE will only allow valid code.

-By the way, this api contains a lot of information about the API usage, but do not include those data in you your bundeled code, and do not increase the size of your distributable bundeled code.
+By the way, this api contains a lot of information about the API usage, but do not include those data in you your bundled code, and do not increase the size of your distributable bundled code.

 ## Basic